abernier1/portfolio/README.md

    ### View the dashboard
    * Visit https://abernier.shinyapps.io/demographic_health_surveys_of_ethiopia/ to view the dashboard

+## International Data and Economic Analysis (IDEA) Data Products
+During my time as Team Lead for Economic and Social Tools and Analysis on the IDEA team, I led numerous projects at the intersection of data science and international development, some of which were published on USAID Data Services' [IDEA](https://idea.usaid.gov/), which is not currently available.
+Archive.org links are provided below but some functionality may no longer be available.

+* I designed and led the programming team that created the [**DRG Data Portraits**](https://web.archive.org/web/20240421025609/https:/idea.usaid.gov/drg#tab-metrics:-country-data-portraits), which we generated in Python for 130 countries and 8 sectors, for over 1,000 total automated reports updated annually for each sector and country that USAID's Democracy, Rights and Governance team was interested in.
+These reports were commonly printed for briefing packets before TDY or meetings with stakeholders.
+* I automated the creation of the popular [**IDEA country profiles**](https://web.archive.org/web/20240421025609/https:/idea.usaid.gov/analytical-products) in Python to accelerate delivery schedule and decrease the level of effort per update.
+We updated these reports at least twice per year.
+USAID users commonly printed these profiles briefing packets before TDY or meetings with stakeholders.
+* I led the creation of web-based data tools, including the [**DRG Third Party Indicators Tool**](https://web.archive.org/web/20240421025609/https:/idea.usaid.gov/drg#tab-metrics:-third-party-indicators) and [**Financing Sustainable Development Dashboard**](https://web.archive.org/web/20240421025609/https:/idea.usaid.gov/fsd).
+These tools were co-designeed with the USAID subject matter experts to create standard context monitoring and performance indicators across the 130+ countries that USAID worked in.

 ## Additional Projects Under Construction
 I will be adding some more example projects here soon.
 Visit my [LinkedIn](https://www.linkedin.com/in/anne-bernier-42338017/) for descriptions of past projects and roles.
-All of my past public work was on USAID Data Services' [IDEA](https://idea.usaid.gov/), which is not currently available.
+All of my past public work was on USAID Data Services' [IDEA](https://idea.usaid.gov/), which is not currently available, but some archive.org links are provided above.